deepankar786/Data-Consulting-for-a-Fortune-100-Remodeling-Firm/README.md

 # Operationalizing Predictive Analytics to Improve Appointment Management in the Home Remodeling Industry

+The project was our Capstone Project at Purdue University.

 Binary classification problems are exceedingly common across corporations, regardless of their industry.
 Popular examples include classifying a patient as high-risk or low-risk or